emad-boosari/Shor_Algorithm/README.md

 ## What is the story?
+Regardless of quantum computing and Shor algorithm let me explain whati is going on.
 Let me consider a simple example.
-We have a number like 15 and we would like to find an its prime facotrs,
+We have a number like 15 and we would like to find an its prime facotrs, it means 3 and 5.
+We choose randomly a nnumber like 7 and try to find _Mod_ of a function like below

+$$f_{a,N} = a^x Mod N$$

+which here $a = 7$ and $N=15$.